 - Best Interests of the Creditors – In most cases, debts owed in a Chapter 12 case will be paid for pennies on the dollar to creditors – but only if the debt itself passes the best interests test.
 The goal is to ensure creditors are paid at least what they would have received in a Chapter 7 liquidation.

 - Collateral – Any balance that is owed more than an assets collateral value is unsecured debt, which is paid little to nothing in Chapter 12.
 Also, any secured debts that you do have may be stretched past your repayment plan, and you could get an interest rate reduction.

 Bottom Line: Meet with a Bankruptcy Attorney

-Most consumers will not qualify for Chapter 12 unless they work as fishermen or commercial farmers.
-If you are considering bankruptcy and want to see which type you may be eligible for, meet with an attorney from Hames, Anderson, Whitlow & O’Leary.
+If you earn a living farming or fishing, you might qualify for Chapter 12.
+Contact us today to meet with an attorney.
 We can review your financial situation and help pick the right bankruptcy option based on your current financial situation.